Databricks Engineer (SC Cleared)

 £(Apply online only)/day (Inside IR35)

-Databricks Engineer needed with active SC Security Clearance for 6 Month Contract based in Central London (Hybrid).
+Data Engineer needed with strong Databricks expertise and active SC Security Clearance.
+6 Month Contract based in Central London (Hybrid).

 Developing a cutting-edge Azure Databricks platform for economic data modelling, analysis, and forecasting.
-Start asap ideally in October 2025.
+Start asap in Dec 2025 / Jan 2026.

 Hybrid Working - 2 days/week remote (WFH), and 3 days/week working on-site from the Central London office.